timescale/docs/cloud/migrate-to-cloud/index.md

 recovery.

 If your database is smaller than 100&nbsp;GB, choose to migrate your entire database at once.
+If your source database is PostgreSQL, use the hypermigrate tool to avoid having to dump your data to a directory before restoring it.

 You can also migrate larger databases using this method, but the copying process must keep running, potentially over days or weeks.
 If the copy is interrupted, the process needs to be restarted.
 If you think an interruption in the copy is possible, choose to migrate your schema and data